slcs-jsc/mptrac/README.md

 Proposed code modifications can be submitted as [pull requests](https://github.com/slcs-jsc/mptrac/pulls).

-Please do not hesitate to contact us, if you have any questions or need support.
+Please do not hesitate to contact us if you have any questions or need support.

 ## License